tlarsendataguy/us_airspace_data/doc/APT.md

 Landing facilities are any kind of aeronautical landing facility.
 Besides normal airports, this can also include heliports, seaplane bases, ultralight fields, and more.

-There are many different tables representing various aspects of landing facilities.
+There are several tables representing various aspects of landing facilities.

 |Table            |Description                                                                     |
 |-----------------|--------------------------------------------------------------------------------|